 PHELIX laser facility

-technical contact: Vincent Bagnoud
+technical contact: Stefan Götte

 PHELIX serves three experimental areas: At the Z6 experimental area the worldwide unique combination of intense laser radiation with heavy ion beams generated at GSI’s accelerator facility (UNILAC) opens the door for interesting experiments in the field of plasma physics, nuclear physics and atomic physics.
 In addition, stand-alone experiments with intense laser beams can be carried out for studies such as proton acceleration or X-ray laser generation.
-For moderate beam intensities up to 10 TW an additional pulse compressor and target chamber are available.
+For moderate beam intensities up to 10 TW the laser laboratory with an additional pulse compressor and target chamber are available.

 For the generation of extreme laser intensities of > 1020 W/cm² the chirped pulse amplification scheme (CPA) is used where a sub-picosecond laser pulse is stretched in time, amplified and recompressed afterwards.
-High energy beams are generated by the nanosecond frontend, which delivers arbitrary pulse shapes and pulse durations between 1 and 15 ns.
+High energy beams are generated by the nanosecond frontend, which delivers arbitrary pulse shapes and pulse durations between 1 and 10 ns.